PilotFish State of CT Training Classes – Videos

 PilotFish will demonstrate and walk through the Core IT "file mover" interface, which picks up data from a database and places the content into files in various directory locations.
 This section covers the practical applications of database querying / updating, environment setting configurations, and dynamic expressions. a.
 Interface Overview Learn about the migration of the "FileMover" interfaces to the eiConsole Sub-Topics: 1.
 Overview of the Interface Requirements 2.
 Triggering the Interface 3.
 Querying the Database for File Transmissions 4.
 Validation, Encryption, and Other Processing 5.
 Delivery Mechanisms 6.
 Testing the Interface

 PilotFish in concert with the State of CT has put together a complete process for working with PilotFish.
-This session, among other topics, will cover how to get started, how to use the PilotFish Requirements Questionnaire to establish parameters for your project and how to schedule a face to face with PilotFish to review your requirements.
+This session, among other topics, will cover how to get started, how to use the PilotFish Requirements Questionnaire to establish parameters for your project and how to schedule a WebEx with PilotFish to review your requirements.

 The PilotFish Automated Interoperability Test Portal is a cloud-based solution that provides all of the resources required to establish standardized initial and ongoing information exchange.
 The portal links to a web repository for an exchange partner's implementation guides, sample message formats, sample data and the exchange partner’s contact information.
 This provides an organization's or exchange partner's trading partner with everything they need to build an interface.
 The Portal's fully automated testing facility is provided to trading partners to allow validation of information exchanges before going live and without live support from the organization.
 In the session you will learn: 1.
 How the Portal works.
 2. What are the features of the Portal and how it can be best utilized.
 3. What kind of validation can be accomplished with the Portal.
 4. What agencies or departments may be able to leverage the Portal for their own use.